 “We’re not the kind of performers who spend all their time in their hotel rooms.
 We’ll be on the town before – and after – the show, having a snag off the barbie with the locals.”

 So, keep an eye out regional WA, YUCK Circus are coming for you.

 “When we arrive, you’ll know it – we’re like a pack of galahs coming into town!”

-The YUCK Circus Lotterywest Shows on the Go tour kicks off from 4 May in Derby.
+The YUCK Circus Lotterywest Shows on the Go tour, in partnership with Act Belong Commit, kicks off from 4 May in Derby.
 Tickets on sale now.
 Click here for more details.